xisabao/dcaas/spec/README.md

 ## Abstract

-This application is intended to replace the antiquated methods of diary data collection by replacing it with a fast, secure, intuative system that provides the following services:
+This application is intended to replace the antiquated methods of diary data collection by replacing it with a fast, secure, intuitive system that provides the following services:

 1. Easy, powerful drag-and-drop tool to create user-friendly surveys
 2. Secure, provably anonymous data collection via the surveys